-According to Eqs.
-(2-5), the wind speed anomalies impact the SST by affecting the turbulent heat flux, but the wind speed only affects the magnitude of the turbulent heat flux.
-Therefore, when analyzing the effect of wind speed anomalies on the turbulent heat flux, it is necessary to consider the direction of the turbulent heat flux that is determined by the difference of temperature and specific humidity between the atmosphere and the sea surface.
-From the results of the multi-year averaged winter sensible / latent heat fluxes (SHF / LHF, Fig. S6), the observed and simulated SHF / LHF are all from the sea to the atmosphere.
-Considering the directions of the SHF / LHF, the increase in wind speed can significantly increase the turbulent heat flux transported from a large region of sea surface to the atmosphere.
+Therefore, when analyzing the effect of wind speed anomalies on the turbulent heat flux, it is necessary to consider the direction of the turbulent heat flux, which is determined by the difference of temperature and specific humidity between the atmosphere and the sea surface.
+From the results of the multiyear-average winter SHF and LHF (Fig. S6), the observed and simulated SHF and LHF are all from the sea to the atmosphere.
+Considering the directions of the SHF and LHF, the increase in wind speed can significantly increase the turbulent heat flux transported from a large region of the sea surface to the atmosphere.

-280 In order to make sure the accuracy of the observed multi-year averaged winter SHF / LHF, three other observationbased SHF/LHF data in winter are selected and all of these datasets are in the same periods from 1980 to 2015.
-The distributions of the SHF / LHF from the 4 reanalysis databases are generally consistent with each other, and the main difference among these datasets is in the intensity of high values, especially in the high value center of the LHF located in the tropical NA (Figure 6a).
-The response of the SHF / LHF anomalies to the NAO in these 4 datasets is also close to each other, and the main difference among these datasets still occurs in the tropical NA (Figure 6b).
-Based on the above analysis, it can be concluded that the difference among the observation-based SHF / LHF does not affect the investigation of the relationship of the SHF / LHF and NAO / SST in this study because the regions of concern are mainly the subtropical and subpolar NA.
-In the following text, unless otherwise specified, the observation-based SHF / LHF is the data from the NOAA-CIRES 20th Century Reanalysis version 2.
+In order to ensure the accuracy of the observed multiyearaverage winter SHF and LHF, three other observation-based SHF and LHF data in winter are selected, and all of these datasets are in the same periods from 1980 to 2015.
+The distributions of the SHF and LHF from the four reanalysis databases are generally consistent with each other, and the main difference among these datasets is in the intensity of high values, especially in the high-value center of the LHF located in the tropical NA (Fig. 6a).
+The response of the SHF and LHF anomalies to the NAO in these four datasets is also close to each other, and the main difference among these datasets still occurs in the tropical NA (Fig. 6b).
+Based on the above analysis, it can be concluded that the difference among the observation-based SHF and LHF does not affect the investigation of the relationship of the SHF and LHF and the NAO and SST in this study because the regions of concern are mainly the subtropical and subpolar NA.
+In the following text, unless otherwise specified, the observation-based SHF and LHF are the data from the NOAA-CIRES 20th Century Reanalysis version 2.